best-practice-and-impact/qa-of-code-guidance/book/data.md

   * Converting dates to a different datetime format.
   * Converting numbers or text that resemble dates to dates.

-The European Spreadsheet Risks Interest Group document [spreadsheet related errors and their consequences](http://www.eusprig.org/horror-stories.htm).
+See the European Spreadsheet Risks Interest Group document [spreadsheet related errors and their consequences](http://www.eusprig.org/horror-stories.htm) for more information.

 ### Databases